latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - The display of verbatim code is read without the parentheses and curly brackets
  - The paragraph starting "It is also possible..." is again garbled and read partly letter by letter

+#### Summary

-In summary the same untagged PDF gets a different reading compared to the previous one, but overall the results are equally incomprehensible.
+The same untagged PDF gets a different reading compared to the previous one, but overall the results are equally incomprehensible.

 ### Foxit reading GitHub display of markdown extracted by ChatGPT